dshanske/mf2_s/README.md

 MF2_S
 ========

-MF2_S is a fork of Microformats 2 version of the Underscores Starter Theme.
+MF2_S is a fork of Microformats 2 version of the Underscores Starter Theme that is compatible with Wordpress 4.1 and over.

 The starter theme has built-in support for the WordPress Webmentions plugin, the Semantic Linkbacks plugin, as well as optional support for the Indieweb